 Before entering private practice Jason worked as a legal intern at the Spokane County Public Defender's Office and the Northwest Immigrant Rights Project in Washington.
 Since entering private practice Jason has worked as a public defender in the Clearfield Justice Court, Roy Justice Court, Ogden 2nd District Court, Weber County Drug Court, and Weber County DUI Court.

-Jason is a member of the Weber County Bar Association, the Utah Association of Criminal Defense Lawyers, the National Association of Drug Court Professionals, and the American Immigration Lawyers Association.
+Jason is a member of the National Lawyers Guild, National Association of Criminal Defense Lawyers, Utah Association of Criminal Defense Lawyers, Weber County Bar Association, National Association of Drug Court Professionals, and the American Immigration Lawyers Association.
 Jason is fluent in Spanish.